+"The Golden Calf."
+Now playing feminine lead with Amos and Andy in "Check and Double Check."

+CARROLL, NANCY; married to Jack Kirkland; born in New York City.
+Write her at Paramount Studio.
+Contract Star.
+Hallie Hobart in "The Devil's Holiday."
+Laura Moore in "Follow Thru."
+Now working as Peggy Gibson in "Laughter."

+CHANEY, LON: died Thursday, August 30, survived by wldow, non-professional; born in Colorado Springs, Colo.
+Was M-G-M contract star.
+Last two pictures, "Thunder," (silent) and "The Unholy Three," (talkie).
+At work on "Cheri ¡Bebi," at the time of his death,

+CHAPLIN, CHARLES: divorced from Lita Crey; born in London, Eng.
+Write him at the Charles Chaplin Studio.
+Producerstar.
+Last picture was "The Circus."
+Just finishing "City Lights."

+CHATTERTON, RUTH: married to Ralph Forbes; born in New York City.
+Write her at Paramount Studio.
+Contract star.
+Sarah Storm in "Sarah and Son."
+Featured role in "Paramount on Parade."
+Pansy Gray in "Anybody's Woman."
+Now working in "The Right To Love."

+CHEVALIER, MAURICE: married to Yvonne Vallee; born in Paris, France.
+Write him at Paramount Studios.
+Contract star.
+Count Alfred in "The Love Parade."
+Continued from page 7),

-- (Continued from page 7),' Pierre in "The Big Pond."
+Pierre in "The Big Pond."
 Just completed role of Albert in "Playboy of Paris."

 CHURCHILL, MARCUERITE: unmarried; born in Kansas City, Missouri.
 Write her at Fox Studio.
 Contract player.
 Feminine leads in "The Diplomat," "The Valiant" and "The Big Trail."
 Now appearing in "Good Intentions."

 CLAIRE, BERNICE: unmarried, born in Oakland, California.
 Write her at First National Studio.
 Contract player.
-Mary Dane in "Numbered Men," MILe.
+Mary Dane in "Numbered Men," Mlle.
 Fifi in "The Toast of the Legion," Virginia Rollins in "Top Speed."

 COLBERT, CLAUDETTE: married to Norman Foster; born in Paris, France.
 Write her at Paramount Studio.
 Contract player.
 Barbara Billings in "The Big Pond," Lydia Thorne in "Manslaughter."
 Now on a world tour.

 COLLIER, WILLIAM JR.: unmarried; born in New York City.
 Write him at Warner Brothers Studio.
 Free lance player.
 Featured role in "Lummox," United Artists; and "Hard-boiled Rose," Warner Brothers.

 COLLYER, JUNE: unmarried; born in New York City.
 Write her at Paramount Studio.
-Tork Contract player.
-Featured role in "Lummox," United Artists; and "Hard-boiled Rose," Warner Brothers.
-COLLYER, JUNE: unmarried; born in New York City.
-Write her at Paramount Studio.
 Contract player.
-Featured role in "Lummox," United Artists; and "Hard-boiled Rose," Warner Brothers.
-COLLYER, JUNE: unmarried; born in New York City.
-Write her at Paramount Studio, Contract player.
-Featured role in "Sweet Kitty Bellars," Warner Brothers.
-Tarticia Hunter in "A Man From Wyoming," Paramount.
+Featured role in "Sweet Kitty Bellalrs," Warner Brothers.
+Patricia Hunter in "A Man From Wyoming," Paramount.
 Now playing Mrs. Garland in "Extravagance," Tiffany.